cristinanegrean/cristinanegrean.github.io/_posts/2017-03-21-Hypermedia-driven-services-with-Spring-Data-REST.markdown

 The key abstraction of information in REST is a resource.
 Any information that can be named can be a resource: a travel destination, a holiday package, a tour operator/agent.
 <i class="blue">"In other words, any concept that might be the target of an author's hypertext reference must fit within the definition of a resource.
 A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.”</i> - Roy Fielding’s dissertation

-In this blog post I will exemplify `Destination` class which is a simple model of a travel destination resource, with four basic attributes: the name, country, an optional description, and 0 or more funny facts.
-Geodata (GIS) and photos anyone? ;) It also has one constructor that will be used to create an instance of a Destination object and a bunch of getters and setters existing for the sake of the unit and integration tests.
-It is annotated with `@Entity`, indicating that it is a [JPA](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html) entity, mapping to persistent storage: `wanderlust.destinations` and `wanderlust.destination_facts` schema tables.
+In this blog post I will exemplify `Destination` class which is a simple model of a travel destination resource, with four basic attributes: the name, country, description and off course some funny facts about the destination.
+Geodata (GIS) and photos anyone? ;) It is annotated with `@Entity`, indicating that it is a [JPA](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html) entity, mapping to persistent storage: `wanderlust.destinations` and `wanderlust.destination_facts` schema tables.

 The `Destination` class encapsulates validation constraints with the use of [Hibernate Validator](http://hibernate.org/validator/) `@NotEmpty` and
 [JSR 303/349 Bean Validation](http://beanvalidation.org/) `@Size`,`@Pattern` annotations.
+As you can see the name and the country of the destination are mandatory fields.
 I have used the message attribute of the bean validation annotations to provide API clients with descriptive validation error messages.

-Additionally it inherits common attributes as: id (unique resource identifier), createdAt, modifiedAt from `AbstractEntity`.
-The last two are used in the context of database auditing: tracking and logging events related to all persistent entities.

-<i class="blue">"REST components communicate by transferring a representation of the data in a format matching one of the evolving set of standard data types.”</i> - Fielding and Taylor.

-In the definition above, the standard data types are referencing to media types known by the [Web](https://www.w3.org/), typically something you would specify in an `Accept` HTTP header.
-And a Java class isn't one, thus there is some magic glue needed to translate a `Destination` domain object to a representation as [json](http://www.json.org/) (JavaScript Object Notation) for example.
-Spring Data REST does that automatically for you by using <i class="blue">Spring Data REST’s ObjectMapper</i>, which has been specially configured to use intelligent serializers that can turn domain objects into links and back again.
-For JSON representation there are 2 such intelligent serializers supported in Spring Data REST: [Jackson JSON](https://github.com/FasterXML/jackson) and [GSON](https://github.com/google/gson).
-Jackson is being auto configured as default by Spring Boot. <i class="blue">Spring Data REST’s ObjectMapper</i> will try and serialize unmanaged beans as normal POJOs and it will try and create links to managed beans where that’s necessary.
-But if your domain model doesn’t easily lend itself to reading or writing plain JSON, you may want to configure Jackson’s ObjectMapper with your own custom type mappings and (de)serializers.
-In my case, <i class="blue">Spring Data REST’s ObjectMapper</i> did the trick.
-I however have chosen to instruct [Jackson JSON](https://github.com/FasterXML/jackson) to simplify the view of my resources to not include `null` or empty attributes by using annotation `@JsonInclude(JsonInclude.Include.NON_EMPTY)` on `AbstractEntity`.
-The other excerpt (deviation from default view) I did was not including the auditing attributes (created and modified date) in the JSON representation as when creating a `Destination` these date auditing fields are tracked automatically.
-See `@JsonIgnoreProperties({"createdAt", "modifiedAt"})` on `AbstractEntity` in code listing below.

 Listing of `src/main/java/cristina/tech/blog/travel/domain/Destination.java`

 ```java
 package cristina.tech.blog.travel.domain;

 import org.hibernate.validator.constraints.NotEmpty;